nus-cs2113-AY2021S1/tp/docs/UserGuide.md

  [Return to the top](#user-guide)

 #### search members: `search`
 Search the members whose information matches user input.
+If a member's information matches any of the conditions that the user inputs, it will return this member.
 Format: `hr search ITEM (/n ITEM) (/p ITEM) (/e ITEM) (/r ITEM)`

 Example of usage:
 `hr search peter`
 `hr search /n peter /r president`
+`hr search /p 114514 /e 114@gmail.com`
+`hr search /p 114514`

+Expected outcomes:

 #### view contacts of prof/admin: `list prof&admin`
 List the contacts of the professors and administrators.
+Professors and administrators are roles of members.
 Format: `hr list prof&admin`

 Example of usage:
 `hr list prof&admin`

+Expected outcome:

 #### view contacts of connections: `list connections`
 List the contacts of connections(alumni, speakers).
+Alumni and speakers are roles of members.
 Format: `hr list connections`

 Example of usage:
 `hr list connections`

+Expected outcome:

 ### 4.4 Event features`event`